fikusz01/yii2-filesystem/README.md

 File system utilities for managing files and folders including reading, writing and appending to files.
 It also includes a `Resumable` component that provides an object oriented backend to manage resumable and chunk file uploads via resumable.js.

+### Fork information

+The project was forked to use under php 8 and above.

 ### Install

 Either run